Home Compare LIGHT.AS vs VALMT.HE

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

 Growth still does most of the heavy lifting in this comparison.
-Valmet Oyj leads by 8 points on the overall comparison score.
+The overall score gap is 9 points in favour of Valmet Oyj.

 Trajectory Similarity